 With a lifetime mortgage, you take out a loan secured on your home which does not need to be repaid until you die or go into long-term care.
-It frees up some of the wealth you have tied up in your home and you can still continue to live there.
+It releases some of the wealth you have tied up in your home and you can still continue to live there.

 Lifetime Mortgage – Roll Up Interest